 Planning for the 2019 New Mexico Home Visiting has already begun with Dr. Bruce Perry, Founder and Senior Fellow of the Child Trauma Academy, being discussed as a possible the keynote speaker.
 Details will be announced as decisions are made in the coming months.
-For additional information, contact RJ Martinez (email@example.com), 505-753-8890 ext.
+For additional information on the NM Home Visiting Summit, contact RJ Martinez (email@example.com), 505-753-8890 ext.
 144.

 Rebecca Riley, Native American Professional Parent Resources, Inc. (NAPPR)

 Rhonda Montoya, New Mexico Children, Youth & Families Department (CYFD)

 Jamie O'Malley, New Mexico Children, Youth & Families Department (CYFD)

 LouAnn Sanchez Lovato, New Mexico Children, Youth & Families Department (CYFD)